cschuijt/advent_leaderboard/README.md

 |**AOC_LEADERBOARD_ID**|The user ID of the owner of the private leaderboard you want to track.
 You can find yours [here.](https://adventofcode.com/2023/settings)|
 |**AOC_LEADERBOARD_JOIN_TOKEN**|The code with which new users can join the private leaderboard.
 You can find it [here.](https://adventofcode.com/2023/leaderboard/private)|
 |**AOC_LOGIN_TOKEN**|Session cookie from Advent of Code.
 Pull this from your browser, they last about a month.|
+⚠ 🚨 If you're going to deploy this app in a place where other people can access it, please regenerate the SECRET_KEY_BASE variable and do not use the one I generated for your convenience.
+It's not that hard.

 #### Note for running locally